seanbreckenridge/dotfiles/README.md

 # dotfiles

-This README is is need of a rewrite.
+See [this](https://exobrain.sean.fish/tools/) page for a summary of how I use this.

 Majority of cross platform functionality is done, keep finding small improvements/mac alternatives to improve scripts.
 I use mac less so I have yet to configure it to all of my likings; I primarily use linux, and run a couple apps as a compatability layer on mac:

 * window management/keyboard shortcuts
   * Uses [`skhd`](https://github.com/koekeishiya/skhd) as a hot-key daemon to run applications (e.g. `cmd + opt + enter` launches terminal)